assafY/api-v1-client-csharp/README.md

 An official C# (.NET Core) library for interacting with the Blockchain.info API.

+##Latest changes

+This library is a migration of the original .NET library to .NET Core.
+Some models and namespaces have been modified.
+Most notably:

+* All models previously under the `Info.Blockchain.Api.BlockExplorer` namespace have been moved to `Info.Blockchain.Api.Data`
+* The client, excpetion and helper classes under the root namespace have been moved to `Info.Blockchain.Api.Client`
+* `CreateWallet.cs`, which previously contained the CreateWallet response and request models, was split into two separate models and moved to the `Data` namespace
+* The `Info.Blockchain.Api.CreateWaller` namespace was removed, the `WalletCreator.cs` class moved to `Info.Blockchain.Api.Wallet`
+* `BlockchainApiHelper.cs` was changed to `ApiHelper.cs`
+*  `TransactionPusher.cs` under `Info.Blockchain.Api.PushTx` was changed to `TransactionBroadcaster.cs`

 ##Getting started

 The library requires requires .NET Core 1.1.
 It is possible to use this library with the .NET Framework by editing